vallabhvidy/micrograd-cpp/blog.md

 Now micrograd comes into picture.
 You just need to give the heights and the corresponding speeds to it and it will adjust its internals in such a way that if you give it a new height it will give you a nice approximation of the speed that the object will have if droppend from this height.

-How does this black box work? well maybe i will explain it in a seperate article...
+How does this black box work?
+Andrej has explained it really well in his [video](https://youtu.be/VMj-3S1tku0?si=uBu_I0qe94eTsD0F).

 ## How to use micrograd-cpp?